kuerbis/Term-TablePrint-p6/README.md

 If the terminal is too narrow to print the table, the columns are adjusted to the available width automatically.

-If the option table-expand is enabled and a row is selected with `Return`, each column of that row is output in its own line preceded by the column name.
+If the option table-expand is enabled and a row is selected with Return, each column of that row is output in its own line preceded by the column name.
 This might be useful if the columns were cut due to the too low terminal width.

 The following modifications are made (at a copy of the original data) to the table elements before the output.